This post may contain affiliate links. For full affiliate disclosure click here.

 The God of Miracles 30 Day Bible Reading through Mark

 Sometimes we need to be reminded that we follow the God of Miracles.
 One of my favorite places for such reminders is the book of Mark.
 All of the gospels tell of Jesus’ miracles, but Mark practically drips with them.
 With over nineteen miracles recorded in Mark there’s a reason it got the nickname the “Book of Miracles”.
 The month of September (or any 30 day period) I invite you to journey with me through the book of Mark and the constant reminders of our God of Miracles.
 Personally I recommend reading it in the Passion Translation because its full page layout makes for a fresh engagement with scripture.
 But whatever translation you use, pick one you don’t usually use to help keep the text fresh instead of overly familiar.

 As you read pay special attention to the love Jesus shows as he heals people.

-Subscribe to the Shelemah Tribe below to get a printable schedule of the daily readings that you can use throughout September or any thirty day period.
+Subscribe to the Shelemah Tribe below to get a printable schedule of the daily readings.